C3nsoreD/auto-nav-sim/README.md

-# Navigation simulator based on RL model
+# Navigation simulator based on Ml models
-Navigation simulator using Reinforcement learning. based on the work of "Autonomous UAV Navigation Using Reinforcement Learning" and "Human-level control through deep reinforcement learning"
+Navigation simulator using Reinforcement & Machine learning algorithms.
+Based on the work of "Autonomous UAV Navigation Using Reinforcement Learning" and "Human-level control through deep reinforcement learning"

 ## Image processing for UAV navigation